mhvuze/MydealzScraper/README.md

-# MydealzScrapper
+# MydealzScraper
-Scrapper for mydealz.de.
+Scraper for mydealz.de.
 Not affiliated with MyDealz in any way.
 Uses parts from [mydealz_alert](https://github.com/pfannkuchengesicht/mydealz_alert/).

 ## Requirements
 Install the following libraries to use this script: